 Virginia Beach City

 Current Site Status

 The Navy has completed all human health and ecological risk assessments at the facility.
-Decisions on the last five of the 17 Solid Waste Management Units (SWMUs) identified in the RCRA consent order were signed late last year.
+Decisions on the last five of the 17 Solid Waste Management Units (SWMUs) identified in the RCRA consent order were signed late in 2012.
 Long-term monitoring continues at three of the SWMUs (See discussion of cleanup progress below for information about the RCRA consent order.)
 Following is the site status:

 SWMU 24 – Bowser Building 840 In the past, waste solvents and oils generated at Building 840 were poured into a bowser (waste oil tank) for disposal.
 During the RCRA Facility Assessment in 1988, heavy staining of the ground was observed.
 In accordance with a corrective measures plan, a soil removal action was conducted in 1994.
 Confirmatory sampling in 1997 determined that site soils posed no unacceptable risk.
 Also in 1997 an in-well aeration pilot study was conducted to reduce organic constituents in groundwater.
 Based on additional groundwater sampling, Arsenic levels in the groundwater associated with the past petroleum product release have been reduced to near MCL levels.
 A statistical analysis of arsenic in groundwater was prepared in August 2005 that demonstrates that arsenic concentrations downgradient of SWMU 24 are unrelated to the release and may be naturally occurring.
 A No Action proposed plan was presented to the public in October 2007.
 The Decision Document was signed on September 24, 2008.